YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Early growth usually begins gradually after the shedding phase.
 The result becomes easier to judge over months, not days.
 A patient who checks the mirror or phone photos every few hours can create unnecessary anxiety.

-The practical distinction is temporary shedding versus true failure.
+The important difference is temporary shedding versus true failure.
 Temporary shedding is expected in many patients.
 True failure is judged much later and requires proper medical review, not panic during the early months.

 Many international patients stay in Istanbul for at least three nights and four days.
 A common plan is arrival before surgery, operation day, rest day, and post-operative check with first washing before flying home.

-The exact timing can change depending on flight availability, medical history, travel distance, and how the clinic organizes post-operative care.
-What matters here is that the patient should not rush straight from the operating room to a long flight without proper instructions.
+The exact timing can change depending on flight availability, medical history, travel distance, and how the clinic organizes post-operative instructions.
+What matters here is that the patient needs to not rush straight from the operating room to a long flight without proper instructions.

 Pack for comfort and graft protection.
 The first days are not the time for tight clothing, heavy sightseeing, or anything that rubs the recipient area.